Is 2 days in New York enough?

 Get to Battery Park to catch the ferry to the Statue of Liberty: be there well in advance as there may be a bit of a line to get on the boat, and make it a point to catch the first ferry which departs at 8:30 am.

-The views from the ferry are splendid.
+The views from the ferry are magnificent.
 Once you get there, you can go to the Pedestal, where there is an interesting museum about the history of the statue, and even the crown.
-Most guided tour options also include a visit of Ellis Island, which is a nice way of learning more about the history of immigration to the United States.

-Here are my recommendations:
+Here are my recommendations for guided tours:

 Statue of Liberty and Ellis Island early access tour – one of the best options for early tours, it lasts a total of 4 hours and you can get an optional audio-guide.